Identity-Free Facial Expression Recognition using conditional Generative Adversarial Network: INTRODUCTION

+FER systems play an important role in human-computer interaction, e.g., animation and interactive games.
+CNNs have recently achieved good results on FER but the high inter-subject facial attribute variations were not explicitly considered and, as discussed in~\cite{yang2018identity}, the learned features may capture more identity-related information which is unrelated to the FER task.
+This motivates reducing identity-related variations by explicitly removing the identity information from the images.
+If $f(\mathbf{I})$ is a CNN extracted facial representation of an input image $\mathbf{I}$ and is the result of a nonlinear function $g(f_{_{id}}(\mathbf{I}), f_{_{exp}}(\mathbf{I})) \to f(\mathbf{I})$, where $f_{_{id}}(\mathbf{I})$ are identity-related features and $f_{_{exp}}(\mathbf{I})$ are expression-related features, then one may focus on $f_{_{exp}}(\mathbf{I})$ and minimize $f_{_{id}}(\mathbf{I})$ when finding $f(\mathbf{I})$.

+Fig.~\ref{fig:introduction} illustrates the proposed IF-GAN removing identity features by transferring the expression features from an input image to a synthetic ``average'' face calculated from all subjects in a training dataset.
+The generated images have the same synthetic ``average'' identity, differing only in their displayed expressions, and thus can be used for identity-free expression classification.

-In summary, our major contributions are: \begin{enumerate} \item[-] Developing a novel IF-GAN model to transfer an expression of an arbitrary subject to a synthetic ``average'' identity for identity-free expression recognition; and \item[-] Developing an end-to-end system to perform expression synthesis and expression recognition simultaneously. \end{enumerate}
+In summary, our major contributions are: \begin{enumerate} \item[-] Identity-free FER using IF-GAN by transferring an arbitrary subject's expression to an ``average'' identity; \item[-] Developing an end-to-end system to perform expression synthesis and recognition simultaneously. \end{enumerate}

-Extensive experiments on three facial expression datasets have shown that the proposed IF-GAN yields considerable improvement over the baseline CNN by generating and employing identity-free face images for expression recognition.
-The IF-GAN also achieves comparable or better performance compared to the state-of-the-art methods.